 - Deploy the ARM Template

 This step is all in the title.
 Deploy your template!
 Use the same location as your lab’s predeployed resource group.

-- Verify Environment Deployed Successfully
+- Verify the Environment Deployed Successfully

 Once all objects have been deployed, verify the following: